-Generally speaking, the more extensive your professional network, the better.
+Generally speaking, the more extensive your professional network is, the better.
 Every person you meet could be a potential advisor, customer, or partner.
 Use a platform like LinkedIn to reach out to people you may know.

 And in the early days, it can help you cut costs significantly by turning your time and skills into currency.

 Familiarize Yourself with Free Tools and Apps to Save Money